Bateleur: Breeding

 Bateleurs are long-lived species, slow-maturing, slow-breeding species, Bateleurs court each other or re-establish existing pair bonds what is considered, a "spectacular" courtship display.
 During the courtship display, an exaggerated flight is undertaken, in which the male dives down at the female who rolls to present him her claws.
 Additionally, he sometimes flies with legs dangling loosely, during which the wings may be flapped to create a conspicuous whup-whup-whup noise like a loose sail in the breeze.
-Very infrequently, a male bateleur may make a 360 degree lateral roll, accompanied by loud whup-whup noises, at times display may involve 2 males with a single female, but during breeding only one male is usually actively courtship.
-A further chasing flight reported is not necessarily nuptial and may be performed by birds of the same size and by an adult or an immature and in some cases is linked to the sociality of the species.
+Very infrequently, a male bateleur may make a 360 degree lateral roll, accompanied by loud whup-whup noises, at times display may involve 2 males with a single female, but during breeding only one male is usually actively courting.
+A further chasing flight reported is not necessarily nuptial and may be performed by birds of the same size, by an adult or an immature and in some cases is linked to the sociality of the species.
 The bateleur is usually rather monogamous and likely, with the survivorship of each mate, mates for life.
 However, rare instances of possible polygyny have been reported.
 The bateleur breeding season tends to fall from September to May in West Africa, however juveniles have also been recorded in Mauritania in September.
 Reportedly, the nesting season can be virtually any month in East Africa but chiefly is some time around December–August, which also is the corresponding peak breeding time in Southern Africa, with nesting as late as August to October in the southern stretches of the continent considered unusual.
 In Somalia, the breeding season however fell from July to December while in Ethiopia there was no detectable peak whatsoever.